justinsta624/EmpTracker/README.md

 * `additional functionality`
-    * Update employee managers.
+    * `Update employee managers`
-    * View employees by manager.
+    * `View employees by manager`
-    * View employees by department.
+    * `View employees by department`
-    * Delete departments, roles, and employees.
+    * `Delete departments, roles, and employees`
-    * View the total utilized budget of a department&mdash;in other words, the combined salaries of all employees in that department.
+    * `View the total utilized budget of a department&mdash;in other words, the combined salaries of all employees in that department`

 ## Review